Beat Jans: Career

 He was involved in the development projects of the Swiss Helvetas in Paraguay and Haiti between 1987 and 1989 and was a member of the board at Pro Natura between 2000 and 2010, when he resigned to assume office as a member of the National Council of Switzerland.
-Between 2010 until 2015 he was a member of the board at ecos.
+From 2010 until 2015 he was a member of the board at ecos.